 Astro needs to focus now on its software.
 Sadly the software is old fashioned: means the software lacks retina display updates and you have to update the software every time there is a new update.
 The software still lacks many features and is not user friendly.

 Despite its imperfections, the software works impressively.
-Even though it is not user friendly, it works like a charm in tweaking the headset.
-The software contains settings for Streaming that helps to adjust sounds of microphone, chat, game and auxiliary audio.
+Even though it is not user-friendly, it works like a charm in tweaking the headset.
+The software contains settings for Streaming that helps to adjust the sounds of the microphone, chat, game, and auxiliary audio.
 Suffice is to say that not only you can adjust EQ, you can also create custom EQ and then sync it to the headset for custom sound effects.
-Additionally, the advanced setting tab (in dialogue box) is totally dedicated for audiophiles.
+Additionally, the advanced setting tab (in the dialogue box) is totally dedicated for audiophiles.
 My advice is not to go for this tab if you do not know much about sound and sound effects.

 Performance & Features

-Astro A50 comes with a prominent feature “accelrometer” which automatically detects position of the headset.
-It remains on whenever you are using the it and it is in vertical position on your headset.
-The sensor switches off the headset if you are not using it and the headset is placed on horizontal position.
-Sadly, it just stops playing music when it is in horizontal position, but the headset is still working and draining battery continuously.
-So, it would be better leave the headset on its base station than leaving it on table.
+Astro A50 comes with a prominent feature “accelerometer” which automatically detects the position of the headset.
+It remains on whenever you are using it and it is in a vertical position on your headset.
+The sensor switches off the headset if you are not using it and the headset is placed in a horizontal position.
+Sadly, it just stops playing music when it is in a horizontal position, but the headset is still working and draining the battery continuously.
+So, it would be better to leave the headset on its base station than to leave it on the table.

-The downside is that the base station lose connection after a continuous use for longer time.
-That is to say continuous plugging in and unplugging will leave you with not option but to use the backup USB charging cable.
-So, the better idea is to use the USB charging cable more often than directly plugging it in base station for charging.
+The downside is that the base station loses connection after continuous use for a longer time.
+That is to say continuous plugging in and unplugging will leave you with no option but to use the backup USB charging cable.
+So, the better idea is to use the USB charging cable more often than directly plugging it in the base station for charging.
 However, the base station is the best option, albeit risky.

-As you know this is the wireless headset, it uses 5GHz frequency.
-The wireless range of this technology is average and offers range up-to 30ft.
+As you know this is a wireless headset, it uses 5GHz frequency.
+The wireless range of this technology is average and offers a range of up to 30ft.
 But the closer you are to the PC, the better the connection and sound will be.

 Sound & Mic Quality

 Different sound modes are available for different purposes.
-Studio mode is best suited to listening to music and watching movies, while Pro mode is perfect for gamers who want to hear real time gaming sounds and be alert about footsteps and gunshots of enemies while playing.
+The studio model is best suited to listening to music and watching movies, while Pro mode is perfect for gamers who want to hear real-time gaming sounds and be alert about footsteps and gunshots of enemies while playing.

 The mic quality is a bit below average.
 The downside is that the mic lacks clarity and does not cancel background noise effectively.
 If you want to use this headset for calling on skype or something like that, you should opt for better options, other for just gaming purposes the headset mic works average.